loicbachelot/Meteorites_visualization/README.md

 In this repos you will find the notebooks I used for the visualization and the dash app.

-The dashboard is deployed here: https://meteorite-lb.herokuapp.com/
+The dashboard is deployed here: https://meteorite-lb.herokuapp.com/ (no longuer running due to stop of the free plans)

 ![](images/dashboard.png)